cheesypoofs/foundation-5-coda-2-clips/README.md

 fdinlinelist - Creates a new inline list element

-fdlable - Creates a new label element
+fdlabel - Creates a new label element

 fdreveal - Creates a new reveal element and a link to show the created modal